College & Career Center

 The school site doesn't receive a list of students who qualify for the program so it's important that you send your Notification Letter of Approval of Free and Reduced-Price Meals to your School Counselor.
 We ensure confidentiality in this matter; your privacy is important to us.

-Learn more about Free and Reduced-Price Meals and find the application.
+Learn more about Free and Reduced-Price Meals and access the application, here.

 Students: Attend College Representative Visits at Paly